Hatch Green Chili Bread

 I know.
 I had the same thought when I heard the name of this recipe.
 Hatch Green Chile Bread???
 However, my friend Nola, swore by it — and I mean swore like a drunken-sailor!
 Since Nola had obliged me with several tons (slight exaggeration) of roasted hatch chilies, I felt it only polite that I make a loaf of the Hatch Green Chili Bread that she’d been raving about.
 The next bout of swearing came from MY MOUTH!
 “What the h*#%!!!”
 Why had she been keeping this a secret for so long?
 Why hadn’t she been bringing over a loaf or two each time she stopped by?
 What kind of friend holds out on you like that?

-Each slice of this bread is subtly sweet with a steady, mouth-tingling heat and it’s hand-to-mouth addictive!
+Each slice of this green chile bread is subtly sweet with a steady, mouth-tingling heat and it’s hand-to-mouth addictive!
 I really wasn’t expecting that.
 I mean, sure, it smelled wonderful while it was baking — but what bread, doesn’t right?
 After it came out of the oven, it took all of my will power to snap a few photos before diving headfirst into this loaf!

 It was pure nirvana.
-This bread crosses so many lines, it should be Donald Trump’s running mate.
+This Hatch Green Chili Bread crosses so many lines, it should be Donald Trump’s running mate.
 It’s a breakfast bread, it’s a snack, its sweet, it’s savory.
 I want to eat it for every meal.
 Could I sandwich it with monterey jack and make a grilled cheese of epic proportions?
 Yes.
 Would it make good french toast?
 Let’s find out!
 Obviously I want it every time I make a batch of chili!
 You will too!

 Meanwhile, I’m considering forgiving Nola for holding out on me for 14 YEARS!
 Maybe…

-- 3 cups all purpose flour, sifted
+- 3 cups all purpose flour sifted

 - 1 cup sugar